A Step By Step Guide

 Armed with the information you have collected, it will be a fairly easy to establish whether your property has been affected by the installation of cavity wall insulation or whether there are other issues causing the problem.

-We Highly Recommend That You Get and Independent RICS Survey Carried Out
+We Highly Recommend That You Get an Independent Survey Carried Out

-Whatever steps you take, it is highly recommended that you call in a qualified RICS surveyor to carry out a full inspection of your property.
-Their independent report will give you confidence in the knowledge that the issues are a a direct result of the Cavity Wall Insulation and will also provide a lot of weight when dealing with the installers or CIGA to get your situation resolved.
+Whatever steps you take, it is highly recommended that you call in a RICS surveyor or contact a reputable claims company to carry out an initial inspection of your property.
+Their independent report will give you confidence in the knowledge that the issues are as a direct result of the Cavity Wall Insulation and will also provide a lot of weight when dealing with the installers or CIGA to get your situation resolved.